 You collect the rent — but the tenant owns the shopper.
 That's the relationship to win back.

-SocialHub.AI turns cross-tenant spend, parking, and foot traffic into one first-party member profile, so AI agents run the consumer relationship the property has never directly owned.
+SocialHub.AI turns cross-tenant receipts, parking, and location signals into one first-party member profile (One ID), so AI agents run the consumer relationship the property has never directly owned.

 How SocialHub.AI helps shopping mall brands

-Aggregate multi-tenant receipts, parking, and footfall into one property-level member profile that no single store can see.
+Aggregate multi-tenant Receipts & Orders, parking, and LBS store-and-location signals into one property-level member profile (One ID) that no single store can see — read through a governed semantic layer.

-Let AI agents read cross-shopping behavior and visit cadence, then drive members between tenants — growing the whole basket, not one store's.
+Let AI agents and the Recommendations engine read cross-shopping behavior and visit cadence, then drive members between tenants — growing the whole basket, not one store's.

-Built for property and portfolio operators — one member identity across every tenant, mall, and city in the portfolio.
+Built for property and portfolio operators — one member identity (One ID) resolved across every tenant, mall, and city in the portfolio.

 A mall is the only retailer with a two-sided customer — and it owns the relationship with neither.